 Evotec (Germany) has launched a spin-off, Topas Therapeutics, to create nanoparticle-based therapeutics to treat immunological disorders.

-The technology was originally developed at the University Medical Center Hamburg-Eppendorf (UKE), from which resulted a patent and several publications (including in the Journal of Immunology and the Journal of Hepatology).
+The technology was originally developed at the University Medical Center Hamburg-Eppendorf (UKE) and resulted in a patent and several publications, including the Journal of Immunology and the Journal of Hepatology.
+Evotec ended up with the exclusive license for this platform via the acquisition in 2014 of Bionamics, a technology transfer company that joined Evotec’s own program, EVT Innovate.

 This is an interesting development in Evotec’s strategy.
-Becoming a shareholder in Topas instead of integrating it in its own R&D pipeline will allow Evotec to split the risk and get more funding – so a faster growth for Topas.
-Will we be seeing more Evotec spin-offs in the future?
+Becoming a shareholder in Topas instead of integrating it in its own R&D pipeline will allow Evotec to split the risk and get more funding — meaning faster growth for Topas.